emzxcv/ansible/README.md

 # Ansible configuration scripts for couchdb and twitter harvesters

-### Requries ansible 2.3 or newer
+### Requires ansible 2.3 or newer

 ## Configuration
 take the hosts file generated from the boto instance setup, or manually fill in values in supplied file

-#### Note: Couchdb and twitter harvesters should be on differnt instances, harvesters can be on the same instance however this is more likely to result in throtteling occuring on the twitter api and is not reccomended
+#### Note: Couchdb and twitter harvesters should be on different instances, harvesters can be on the same instance however this is more likely to result in throttling occuring on the twitter api and is not recommended

 ##Run